Cool ways of using low-grade energy from sewage and industrial wastewater

-Heating and cooling in buildings and industry accounts for half of the EU’s energy consumption.
-According to 2018 figures from Eurostat, 75 % of heating and cooling is still generated from fossil fuels.
-Gathering 13 partners from 7 European countries, the EU-funded LOWUP project has demonstrated innovative technologies that capture and re-use low-grade energy.
-Waste heat is an untapped resource that offers a step forward towards reducing significantly CO2 emissions and primary energy consumption.
+Heating and cooling in buildings and industry account for half of the EU’s energy consumption.
+According to 2019 figures from Eurostat, approximately 75 % of heating and cooling is still generated from fossil fuels.
+Gathering 13 partners from 7 European countries, the EU-funded LOWUP project has demonstrated innovative technologies that capture and reuse low-grade energy.
+Waste heat is an untapped resource that offers a step forward towards significantly reducing primary energy consumption and CO2 emissions.

 Flushing valuable heat out of sewers